kammybdeng/kammybdeng.github.io/index.md

   <img width="600" height="325" src="https://github.com/kammybdeng/data-science-portfolio/blob/master/img/word-cloud3.v2.png">
 </p> -->

-This repository is mainly used for my own reference for interview preparation.
-However, if you find it helpful or interesting, feel free to contact me on LinkedIn for any questions or comments!
+Welcome!
+This website is still under development.
+The content was transferred from one of my github repositories.
+The original intention of the repository was to track my own progress and use it as reference for interviews, so please forgive some grammatical errors and typos.
+I'm now trying to create a professional portfolio and publish the contents, so feel free to check in again to see my updates!
+You can also contact me on [LinkedIn](https://www.linkedin.com/in/kammy-deng/) for any questions or comments!

 <!-- You can build a wordcloud too!
 See my code [here](https://github.com/kammybdeng/data-science-portfolio/blob/master/extra/wordcloud.py). -->